Computers on Union Pacific

 Union Pacific installed an IBM Type 705 mainframe computer at its Omaha headquarters.
 In addition to all of its cabinets and storage drives, the new computer used thousands of vacuum tubes and the keep the new machine cool and operating properly, UP built a five-story addition to its headquarters building that included the required climate and dust control.
 (Klein, Union Pacific: The Reconfiguration: America's Greatest Railroad from 1969 to the Present, page 52)

-Union Pacific into full operation its new Complete Operation Information (COIN) system.
+Union Pacific placed into full operation its new Complete Operation Information (COIN) system.
 The new real-time computer network had been successfully installed using 54 IBM computing machines, located in 39 yard offices in 13 western states.
 The COIN system handled every train and piece of equipment, loaded or empty, recorded on punch cards, which were then fed into the central computer system in the railroad's Omaha headquarters.
 (New York Times, November 23, 1969)

 By 1975, Union Pacific had installed the rail industry's first interactive graphics design system for producing, storing and retrieving engineering drawings.